 - 5. If rigid conduit has been run directly to the Q46 enclosure, check for signs that moisture has followed conduit into the enclosure. - 6.
 Check for ground loops.
 Although the membrane sensor is electrically isolated from the process water, high frequency sources of electrical noise may still cause erratic behavior in extreme conditions.
 If readings are very erratic after wiring has been checked, check for a possible AC ground loop by temporarily disconnecting feed and drain lines from the flow cell while there is still water on the inside.
 The reading should be initially stable and then fall very slowly in a smooth fashion as chlorine is depleted in the static sample. - 7.
-Check the load that is connected to the relay contacts.
+On relay based systems, check the load that is connected to the relay contacts.
 Verify the load is within the contact rating of the relays.
 Relay contacts which have been used for higher power AC current loads may become unsuitable for very low signal DC loads later on because a small amount of pitting can form on the contacts.
 If the load is highly inductive (solenoids, motor starters, large aux relays), note that the contact rating will be de-rated to a lower level.
 Also, due to the large amount of energy present in circuits driving these types of loads when they are switched on an off, the relay wiring placement can result in electrical interference for other devices.
 This can be quickly resolved by moving wiring, or by adding very inexpensive snubbers (such As Quencharcs) to the load. - 8.
 Carefully examine any junction box connections for loose wiring or bad wire stripping.
 If possible, connect the sensor directly to the analyzer for testing. - 9.
+Check the sensor membrane to be sure that the "shiny" side of the membrane is facing out.
+See Critical Note on page 38. - 10.
 Check sensor membrane for fouling.
 Look closely for signs of grease or oil which may be present.
 Replace membrane and electrolyte, allow to stabilize, and re-check.
-The procedure for 5.1 Chlorine Sensor Preparation must be followed when replacing the membrane. - 10.
-Check the sensor membrane to ensure that the "shiny" side of the membrane is facing outward.
-See Critical Note on page 33. - 11.
-Check to see that the chlorine in the water is combined chlorine and not free chlorine.
+The procedure in section 5.1 Chlorine Sensor Preparation, on page 38, must be followed when replacing the membrane. - 11.
+Check to see that the chlorine in the water is total chlorine and not free chlorine.